peter-mcconnell/dilih/README.md

 dilih
 =====

-A simple example project that shows how to build eBPF programs in C and load them with Golang.
+A simple example project that shows how to build XDP eBPF programs in C and load them with Golang.
+This specific program will drop ~50% of packets on a given interface, allowing you to inspect the impact faulty network has on your applications.
+Note: you can also accomplish this functionality with `tc`.

 _drop it like it's hot_